laravel/docs/prompts.md

 <a name="terminal-width"></a>
 #### Terminal Width

 If the length of any label, option, or validation message exceeds the number of "columns" in the user's terminal, it will be automatically truncated to fit.
-You may wish to consider minimizing the length of these strings if your users may be using narrower terminals.
+Consider minimizing the length of these strings if your users may be using narrower terminals.
 A typically safe maximum length is 74 characters to support an 80-character terminal.

 <a name="terminal-height"></a>
 #### Terminal Height

-For any prompts that accept the `scroll` argument, the configured value will automatically be reduced to fit the height of the users terminal, including space for a validation message.
+For any prompts that accept the `scroll` argument, the configured value will automatically be reduced to fit the height of the user's terminal, including space for a validation message.

 <a name="fallbacks"></a>
 ### Unsupported Environments & Fallbacks